Martin PetrovMarketing @ Morningscore.io

 That is, Google’s main purpose is to always provide as much value to the user – and therefore protect it from bad pages and content in the search results.
 If it notices that a webmaster is trying to game the algorithm and get an advantage, or if it sees a certain type of user behavior pointing towards dissatisfaction with the results, Google is going to take action about it.

 Such an update, for example, was the recent “Reviews Rich Snippets Schema Update”.
-In short, it targeted businesses who were using biased and sometimes even untruthful reviews and review stars in Google to attract more customers.
+In short, it targeted businesses that were using biased and sometimes even untruthful reviews and review stars in Google to attract more customers.
 In it, Google specifically pointed out that the reason they enforced those changes was the fact that many businesses were using self-serving tactics to gain an advantage and rank higher.

 Now, it is important to also say that there have also been a few updates orchestrated solely by Google – but their end goal has always been to serve the users better and less biased content.
 Such is, for example, the somewhat recent “YMYL” update.
 The update called “Your-Money-Or-Your-Life” set strict guidelines on who and how can rank for content that is potentially dangerous for the users (e.g. health, happiness, loans, etc.)

-In short, when a certain behavior gets exploited to gain advantage in the search results, Google is sooner or later going to catch up and penalize it.
+In short, when a certain behavior gets exploited to gain an advantage in the search results, Google is sooner or later going to catch up and penalize it.

 Now it’s time for us to look at which ranking factors Google monitors closely to determine what to change.